hyperledger/besu/GOVERNANCE.md

 * Open: Pantheon is open source.
 See repository guidelines and CLA, below.
 * Welcoming and respectful: See Code of Conduct, below.
 * Transparent and accessible: Work and collaboration should be done in public.
-* Merit: Ideas and contributions are accepted according to their technical merit and alignment with project [objectives], [scope], and [design principles].
+* Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives and design principles.

 # Code of Conduct
 See [code of conduct]